 A vault encrypted file is a UTF-8 encoded txt file.

-The header contains the vault format id, the vault format version, and a cipher id, seperated by semi-colons ‘;’
+The header contains the vault format id, the vault format version, the vault cipher, and a vault-id label (with format version 1.2), separated by semi-colons ‘;’

 The first field